Table of Contents

 - Make sure you've synced your roster.

-- Then when you've finished grading your linked assignment (see the section above), you will be taken to the Gradescope Grading Dashboard for the assignment.
+- Then when you've finished grading submissions, you will be taken to the Gradescope Grading Dashboard for the assignment.
 Expand the left sidebar in Gradescope (if it isn't already) and click Review Grades.
+Then, on the Review Grades page, click the Post Grades to Canvas button.Terminology differences: If you're using the latest version of the Gradescope tool (LTI 1.3), your post grades button may display a customized name your institution has chosen instead of the word "Canvas."

 - Next, if you want students to also see their graded, annotated submissions, question-by-question scores, rubrics, and feedback on Gradescope, click the Publish Grades button.